Minimum Wage Question and Answer

 What’s the difference between the minimum wage and a living wage?

-Examples of these alternative standards include the Economic Policy Institute’s “Family Budget Calculator” and the “Self-Sufficiency Standard,” which compile the costs of essentials such as housing, food, child care, transportation and health care in different regions of the country and different family sizes to estimate the income required for families to meet basic needs at a minimally adequate level.
+Examples of these alternative standards include the Economic Policy Institute’s “Family Budget Calculator,” which compile the costs of essentials such as housing, food, child care, transportation and health care in different regions of the country and different family sizes to estimate the income required for families to meet basic needs at a minimally adequate level.

 The term “living wage” has also come to describe local ordinances that require employers that benefit from publicly funded service contracts and/or economic development subsidies to pay higher wages and/or offer health care coverage to their employees.
 Generally, living wage ordinances require wages that are significantly higher than federal or state minimum wages – typically $10.00-$14.00 an hour (sometimes set at the poverty level for a family of 4).
 After years of grassroots advocacy starting in the early 1990s, more than 120 cities across the nation currently have living wage laws.
 NELP has compiled a list of these ordinances and their provisions here.